No object in the Smithsonian is more inspirational than the Star-Spangled Banner.

 But what of the flag itself?
 Major George Armistead kept the flag after the war.
 When he died in 1818, it was inherited by his widow, Louisa.
 For decades, it was carried and displayed during parades and patriotic events.
 According to newspapers, it was regarded as “a holy relic never disgraced, and receiving now the homage of friends.”
-Louisa, and her daughter Georgina allowed war veterans and prominent people to take snippings from the flag.
+Louisa, and her daughter Georgina, allowed war veterans and prominent people to take snippings from the flag.
 One official supposedly got a star.
 Others were buried with swatches.
 Over time, some 200 square feet had been cut out of the flag.

 Ben Appleton, Armistead’s grandson, inherited the flag in 1878 upon the death of his mother.
 He was besieged with continual requests to display the flag and even cut out fragments of the flag for special keepsakes.
 After Baltimore’s sesquicentennial in 1880, when the flag was paraded and the last of the surviving defender’s of Ft.
 McHenry were honored, Appleton concluded that the flag was just too fragile for public display.
 He put it in storage.
 Decades later, in 1907, to avoid having to deal with requests for its display, the somewhat reclusive Appleton lent the flag to the Smithsonian.
 It arrived in a modest canvas bag.

 The Star-Spangled Banner became a treasure in what was then called the National Museum.
 But it was in terrible shape.
 The formerly proud garrison flag hung outside on the façade of the Smithsonian’s Castle building on the National Mall in Washington, DC.
-It’s missing pieces; it’s worn and somewhat forlorn.
+It’s missing pieces, it’s worn, and somewhat forlorn.

 The Smithsonian immediately hired conservator Amelia Bold Fowler and her team of ten skilled seamstresses to save the flag.
 They set up in the Smithsonian Castle and removed the canvas, replacing it with a linen backing attached to the flag with a specially patented interlocking mesh of some 1.7 million stitches.
-The cost of the project, a little over $1,200.
+The cost of the project was a little over $1,200.

 In 1914, with Baltimore officials pressing the Smithsonian to lend it back to them for the upcoming centennial celebration of the Defense of Fort McHenry, Appleton added a condition to his gift—the flag had to remain at the national museum “forever.”

-See also: Immigrant Dreams and Immigrant Struggles
+Learn More: Immigrant Dreams and Immigrant Struggles

 The Flag on Display

-The Star-Spangled Banner was then exhibited in a giant glass display case in the Arts and Industries Building, where it was seen by millions over the next half century.
+The Star-Spangled Banner was then exhibited in a giant glass display case in the Arts and Industries Building, where it was seen by millions over the next half-century.
 The only time the flag was removed was during World War II, from 1942 to 1944, when President Franklin Roosevelt feared Germany might bomb the National Mall.
-The flag was packed up and sent for safe keeping, along with other important national collections, to Shenandoah National Park near Luray, Virginia.
+The flag was packed up and sent for safekeeping, along with other important national collections, to Shenandoah National Park near Luray, Virginia.

 In 1964, the Star-Spangled Banner became the centerpiece of the new Museum of History and Technology, later renamed the National Museum of American History.
 The Star-Spangled Banner hung vertically on a specially constructed frame, soaring 50-feet high in a monumental open space known as Flag Hall.
 Most of the time, a covering flag blocked it from view.
 But several times a day, the museum would play a recorded version of the national anthem and lift the covering flag to unveil the historic Star-Spangled Banner to the public.